• Skip to primary navigation

 What To Serve With This Scalloped Potato Recipe

 You can serve this easy scalloped potato recipe with really any kind of protein.
-A personal favorite is to pair it with fried chicken, country ham, steak or pork loin!
+A personal favorite is to pair it with fried chicken, country ham, pot roast, steak or pork loin!

 If you are looking for a great side dish, try serving the potatoes alongside bacon green beans and cornbread muffins!
 You’ll have your whole meal covered in one go.